Geometric pressure for multimodal maps of the interval: Introduction. The main results

 \begin{nota} 1.
-Let us summarize that the properties of the extension of $f$ beyond $K$ are used only to specify assumptions imposed on the action of $f$ on $K$, in particular a way it is embedded in $\R$.
-So we will sometimes talk about multimodal pairs $(f,K)$, understanding that this notion involves $\hI_K$ and ${\bf{U}}$ as above, sometimes about the triples $(f,K,\hI_K)$, sometimes about the triples $(f,K,{\bf{U}})$.
-Sometimes we just say $(f,K)$ is a multimodal system, or an $\sA$-multimodal system (for $\sA$ as below).
+Let us stress that the properties of the extension of $f$ beyond $K$ are used only to specify assumptions imposed on the action of $f$ on $K$, in particular the way it is embedded in $\R$.
+So we will sometimes talk about generalized multimodal pairs $(f,K)$, understanding that this notion involves $\hI_K$ and ${\bf{U}}$ as above, sometimes about the triples $(f,K,\hI_K)$, sometimes about the triples $(f,K,{\bf{U}})$.

-2. Denote the space of all reduced generalized multimodal quadruples (pairs, triples) discussed above by $\sA$.
+2. Denote the space of all (reduced) generalized multimodal quadruples (pairs, triples) discussed above by $\sA$.
 For $f$ and $\phi$ (change of coordinates as in the definition of non-flatness) of class $C^r$ we write $\sA^r$, so $\sA=\sA^2$.
 If $h_{\rm{top}}(f|_K)>0$ is assumed we write $\sA_+$ or $\sA_+^r$. \end{nota}

 \